IN ORDER TO GROW

 4. LETTING GO

-This simple e -- playbook is an educator's and parent's guide for change.
-You are the number one source of motivation when it comes to your children and your ability to let go of the things that are no longer working for your own good, allows the kids you serve be more self-reflective.
-Learn how to stop negative self-talk and say goodbye to excuses so we can have more joy and be more present, engaging and nurturing toward the young ones we impact.
+This emotional resilience journal for educators and parents is a guide for positive change.
+Your ability to let go of the things that are no longer working for your own good, allows the kids you serve to be more self-reflective.
+Let's learn how to stop negative self-talk and say goodbye to excuses so we can have more joy and be more present with the young people we impact.

 Great Day Academics